Cjiangbpcs/cjiang.github.io/README.md

 Bewley, Alex and Ge, Zongyuan and Ott, Lionel and Ramos, Fabio and Upcroft, Ben "Simple Online and Realtime Tracking" In ICIP 2016. https://arxiv.org/abs/1602.00763

+Harold W. Kuhn.
+The Hungarian Method for the assignment problem.
+Naval Research Logistics Quarterly, 2:83-97, 1955.

+Harold W. Kuhn.
+Variants of the Hungarian method for assignment problems.
+Naval Research Logistics Quarterly, 3: 253-258, 1956.

+Munkres, J. Algorithms for the Assignment and Transportation Problems.
+J. SIAM, 5(1):32-38, March, 1957.

 https://blog.csdn.net/zjc910997316/article/details/83721573